MOLAorg/mola/docs/source/index.rst

   demos
   concepts
   tutorials
+  supported-sensors
   modules
   doxygen-index

+.. rst-class:: fa fa-github

   `MOLA`_ is a Modular system for Localization and Mapping.

 Get started:
  - See :ref:`concepts` for an overview of the system.